net-tools/core/README.md

 K_NETTOOLS_INIT_TIMEZONE             | None (PHP config used) | Provide the timezone string, such as `'Europe/Paris'` if PHP default timezone is not set correctly by the server config.
 K_NETTOOLS_INIT_MB_INTERNAL_ENCODING | `'utf-8'`              | Provide the encoding to user with mb_xxx functions
-K_NETTOOLS_INIT_LOCALE               | None (PHP uses US locale by default)   | Set the right locale, such as `'fr_FR.utf8'`
+K_NETTOOLS_INIT_LOCALE               | None (PHP uses US locale by default)   | Set the right locale, such as `'fr_FR.utf8'` K_NETTOOLS_POSTMASTER                | postmaster@domain.tld  | Defines the email address of webmaster to send exception details to (when using `PublicExceptionHandler` class)